taconi/plugin-channel/README.md

 | [splitterm] | Run a file or a selection of an inerpreted language within a new terminal window.
 | [sunny-day] | Port of the Emacs theme by Martin Haesler.
 | [testaustime] | Testaustime coding activity tracker for micro.
+| [transform] | Plugin to do various kind of text transformations in Micro.
 | [urlopen] | A plugin for the micro text editor to add support for opening URLs in text files.
 | [wakatime] | Metrics, insights, and time tracking automatically generated from your programming activity.
 | [xonsh] | Syntax highlighting for xonsh files.